-In our Equities business, our experienced research, sales and trading professionals deliver superior client service on a content-led platform, striving to be the best independent resource for equity and macroeconomic research to support our institutional investor clients.
+In our Equities business, Evercore ISI, our experienced research, sales and trading professionals deliver superior client service on a content-led platform, striving to be the best independent resource for equity and macroeconomic research to support our institutional investor clients.

 - Research.
-Evercore ISI was recognized as the top ranked independent firm by Institutional Investor in 2022.
-We also ranked #1 for analysts among all firms on a weighted basis. - Sales.
+Evercore ISI was recognized as the top ranked independent firm by Institutional Investor in 2023.
+We also ranked #1 for analysts among all firms on a weighted basis (weighted by commissions and top-ranked positions). - Sales.
 Our sales team delivers research-centric service to more than 1,300 institutional clients in the U.S. and abroad.
 The team provides access to our macro and fundamental research products and our dedicated sales specialists provide unique sector insights. - Trading.
 Our equities trading professionals engage primarily in agency-only transactions, free of the potential conflicts of interest created by proprietary trading.
 Our team provides seamless execution, placing our clients' interests first and executing transactions with efficiency, objectivity and discretion. - Corporate Access.
 Our corporate access team develops strategic connectivity between company management and investors to maximize the impact of roadshows, field trips, sector and macro strategy conferences.